DLR-RM/BlenderProc/examples/datasets/bop_object_on_surface_sampling/README.md

 * Saves all pose and camera information that is provided in BOP datasets.
 * Only considers objects from the given `dataset = args.bop_dataset_name`
-* We use a `postprocessing.dist2depth` fct to convert the distance images from Blender to actual depth images.
 * Saves the images as jpg

 ## More examples